BugShot Guyana

 The fee for the workshop does NOT include:

-Please see your doctor for recommended vaccinations.
+Please see your doctor for recommended vaccinations and malaria prophylactics.

 Cancellation policy is as follows: